Policy Title

 THIS DOCUMENT IS NOT A CONTRACT BETWEEN EMPLOYEES AND WINTHROP UNIVERSITY, EITHER EXPRESSED OR IMPLIED.
 THIS DOCUMENT DOES NOT CREATE ANY CONTRACTUAL RIGHTS OR ENTITLEMENTS.
 WINTHROP UNIVERSITY RESERVES THE RIGHT TO REVISE THE CONTENT OF THIS DOCUMENT, IN WHOLE OR IN PART.
 NO PROMISES OR ASSURANCES, WHETHER WRITTEN OR ORAL, WHICH ARE CONTRARY TO OR INCONSISTENT WITH THE TERMS OF THIS PARAGRAPH CREATE ANY CONTRACT OF EMPLOYMENT.

 All employees of the university are protected while on duty by a Workers’ Compensation Plan administered by State Accident Fund (SAF.)
 Medical case management is provided by Compendium Services, Inc., through a contractual agreement with SAF.
-Worker’s compensation claims are filed electronically by Compendium Services in response to the submission of a First Report of Injury.
-Questions regarding this plan or the reporting procedures should be directed to Winthrop University Environmental Health and Safety at 803-323-2392.
+Workers’ Compensation claims are filed electronically by Compendium Services in response to the submission of the employee First Report of Injury Form.
+Questions regarding this plan or the reporting procedures should be directed to Winthrop University Environmental Health and Safety (EHS) at 803-323-2392.

-2. When medical treatment is needed, the supervisor must contact Compendium Services at 877-709-2667 to file a First Report of Injury and to receive authorization for the treatment.
-All non-emergency medical treatment must be pre-approved by Compendium Services and is provided by:
+4. When medical treatment is needed, the supervisor, with the employee present, must immediately call Compendium Services at 877-709-2667 (available 24 hours a day/ 7 days a week) to file the first report of injury and to receive authorization for the treatment.
+All non-emergency medical treatment must be pre-approved by Compendium Services.
+5. The employee must physically proceed to Concentra Urgent Care for treatment at the following location:

 For case management and treatment authorization: